mgoldfield/rust-postgres-containers-exercise/README.md

                Index Cond: ((ts >= '2017-01-02 07:42:00'::timestamp without time zone) AND (ts < '2017-01-02 08:42:00'::timestamp without time zone) AND (host = 'host_000009'::text))
 ```

-Adding an index using `date_trunc('minute', ts)` does not result in a change to the query plans for queries I investigated.
+Adding an index using `date_trunc('minute', ts)` does not result in a change to the query plans or benchmarks for queries I investigated.
 I think heavier load scenarios could benefit from more index investigation.